Carissa Yip

-Carissa Shiwen Yip (born September 10, 2003) is an American chess player and a former U.S. Women's Chess Champion.
+Carissa Shiwen Yip (born September 10, 2003) is an American chess player and the winner of the 2021, 2023, 2024, and 2025 U.S. Women's Chess Championship.
 In September 2019, she was the top rated female player in the United States and the youngest female chess player to defeat a grandmaster, which she did at age ten.
-In October 2019, she became the youngest American woman in history to qualify for the title of International Master.
+In October 2019, she became the youngest American woman in history to qualify for the title of International Master until surpassed by Alice Lee in June 2023.

 Early life and chess career

 Carissa Shiwen Yip was born on September 10, 2003, in Boston.
 Her father Percy Yip (葉培照; Pinyin: Yè Péizhào) was from Hong Kong, and her mother Irene Yip (née Cheng, 程华琳; Pinyin: Chéng Huálín) was from mainland China.

 Taught chess moves at age six by her father, within six months she was able to beat him.
 Soon, she became the best eight-year-old girl chess player in the country.
 In 2013, at the age of ten, she became the youngest female player to qualify for the USCF title of Expert (rating >2000) in history, and in 2015, at eleven years old, she became the youngest female national master.
+These records were later broken by Rachael Li.

-In June 2014, at the age of 10, she became the youngest ever club champion of the Wachusett Chess Club in Fitchburg, MA with a 7-0 score.
+In June 2014, at the age of 10, she became club champion of the Wachusett Chess Club in Fitchburg, Massachusetts with a 7–0 score.

 Her first victory against a grandmaster came on August 30, 2014, when she defeated Alexander Ivanov at the New England Open.
 At ten years of age, she was the youngest female chess player ever to beat a grandmaster.